If you're considering taking DHEA, get the facts. Research doesn't necessarily support the supplement's anti-aging claims.By Mayo Clinic Staff

-DHEA is often touted as an anti-aging therapy, used to ward off chronic illness and maintain energy and vigor.
+DHEA is often touted as an anti-aging therapy, used to ward off chronic illness and improve physical performance.
 However, most research doesn't back up these claims.
-Here, K. Sreekumaran Nair, M.D., Ph.D., an endocrinologist at Mayo Clinic in Rochester, Minnesota, answers questions about DHEA.
+Here's what you need to know about DHEA.

 Your body naturally produces the hormone dehydroepiandrosterone (DHEA) in the adrenal gland.
 In turn, DHEA helps produce other hormones, including testosterone and estrogen.

-DHEA may eventually prove to have benefits in treating people diagnosed with certain conditions, such as adrenal insufficiency, lupus, ovarian dysfunction and allergies.
+DHEA may eventually prove to have benefits in treating people diagnosed with certain conditions, such as adrenal insufficiency and lupus.
 However, further studies are needed.

-DHEA is a hormone and part of a steroid pathway.
-There are concerns that using it as a supplement may increase the risk of hormone-sensitive cancers, including prostate, breast and ovarian cancers.
+DHEA is a hormone.
+It might increase levels of androgen and have a steroid effect.
+The long-term safety of DHEA use hasn't been established.
+There are concerns that using DHEA as a supplement might increase the risk of hormone-sensitive cancers, including prostate, breast and ovarian cancers.
 The National Collegiate Athletic Association has banned DHEA use among athletes.